kalebabram/GRUMPS/README.md

 `grumps` is installable from conda, pip or from source.

 The best installation method for `grumps` is conda within a new environment.
+Currently `grumps` and `r-grumps` are only available on conda for Linux and MacOSX.

 ### Installing from conda
 #### Creating a new environment